The SJAA Committee

 Lydia Hales

-Lydia Hales is a writer, editor and award-winning freelance science journalist.
-She is particularly interested in health, medical research and social issues – and before joining the Australian Academy of Science, worked in-house as a reporter for ABC News (across radio, TV & online), The Medical Republic, and Australian Doctor magazine.
+Lydia Hales is an award-winning freelance science journalist and part-time editor at the Australian Academy of Science.
+She’s worked as an in-house reporter for ABC News, The Medical Republic and Australian Doctor magazine.

-Her freelance writing has also been published by Guardian Australia, South China Morning Post, Cosmos, Australian Geographic, and in a few small creative writing anthologies.
+Her freelance writing has been published by Guardian Australia, The South China Morning Post, Cosmos and Australian Geographic, and featured twice in The Best Australian Science Writing.
 She was one of two inaugural recipients of the SJAA Journalist in Residence program.

 Past SJAA Committees